Investing glossary (plain-English guide)

 • Custody

-• How your investments are held and safeguarded by a regulated provider.
+• Custody is how your investments are held and safeguarded on your behalf by a regulated provider.

 • Dividend